The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/faq.md

       Extended movements involve a combination of these roughly in order of priority, and a lot of movement can be minimized with proper prepositioning utilizing a combination of Dia and slidecasting.

-      Useful healing in this context means healing that cannot be covered by you or another healer’s OGCDs.
+      Useful healing in this context means healing that cannot be covered by your or another healer’s oGCDs.
   - question: Should Afflatus Misery be used every 90s?
     answer: >-
       No. Building Blood Lily stacks and using Afflatus Misery is a loss over